 “Um… My dad travels around the world for business, so he learns a lot of languages,” said Jillian.
-“He paces around the house repeating foreign phrases to memorize them, like he’s chanting.
+“He paces around the house repeating foreign phrases to memorize them, like he’s preaching.
 So I know a lot of languages, but only words related to finance.”

 “Ms. Jillian Diaz-Jackson, how do you like California so far?”

 “It’s a little hot,” said Jillian, “and I don’t know anyone here.”

 “Now you do.”
 The teacher pointed at the boy beside her.
 “What’s your name?”

 “Dan Jones.”
 He pulled his gaze from the girl with the bible to shake Jillian’s hand.

 “Danny-Boy Jones,” repeated the teacher.
 “Danny-Boy, tell us about yourself.”

 Dan thought.
 “I visited my father over the Summer.
 He’s a professor of religious studies, so he lets me read through the university’s rare books.
 I want to work with religion when I’m older.”
 He peeked at the girl with the bible but she only buried herself in the book.

 “Danny-Boy Jones, what was your favorite book he showed you?”

 “He has a first edition copy of Dante’s Inferno,” said Dan.
 “My favorite epic poem!”